blueeyeneck/CODSOFT/README.md

 # CODSOFT
-this repository contains the tasks of web development.
+this repository contains the tasks of web development